Jimmie Vaughan: Personal life

-He has a son, Tyrone Vaughan.
+Vaughan has a son, Tyrone Vaughan, who is also a guitarist.

-Since 1997 Fender has produced a Jimmie Vaughan Tex-Mex Stratocaster.

-Vaughan appeared in the 1998 released film Blues Brothers 2000 as a member of the fictional "Louisiana Gator Boys" blues band led by BB King.

 Vaughan is close friends with Dennis Quaid.
 They worked together on the film Great Balls of Fire.

-Vaughan was the third opening act for most of the dates of Bob Dylan's summer 2006 tour, preceded by Elana James and the Continental Two and Junior Brown.

 Vaughan loves classic and custom cars, and is an avid car collector.
 Vaughan has had many of his customs and hot rods displayed in museums, as well as featured in rodding and custom magazines.

-2000s

-Vaughan continues to perform.
-He has also been politically active to some degree.
-He endorsed Republican Presidential candidate Ron Paul in 2008 and played before one of Paul's speeches at the University of Texas.
+Vaughan has been politically active to some degree.
+He endorsed Republican presidential candidate Ron Paul in 2008 and played before one of Paul's speeches at the University of Texas.
 Vaughan also opened for Ron Paul's keynote address at the Rally for the Republic in St. Paul, Minnesota on September 2, 2008.
 Vaughan appeared with Boz Scaggs & The Blue Velvet Band at the 2009 Hardly Strictly Bluegrass Festival in San Francisco's Golden Gate Park.
 Vaughan performed at Ron Paul's "We are the Future" rally in Tampa, Florida on August 26, 2012.

-Shout!
-Factory released Jimmie Vaughan's first new album in nine years, Plays Blues, Ballads & Favorites, on July 6, 2010.

-Vaughan played with Eric Clapton, Robert Cray, BB King, Hubert Sumlin, and others during the 2010 Crossroads Guitar Festival.

-Vaughan performed on the episode of the TBS cable television show Conan, that aired December 22, 2010.

-Vaughan performed at the 11th Edition of the International Jazz Festival|Xerox Rochester International Jazz Festival on Friday, June 29, 2012.